sara-sabr/ITStrategy/presentations/en/2020-01-22-Working-in-the-open.md

 ### 5. Increase Quality of Work

-> when other people can see your work, you tend to raise your game
+> When other people can see your work, you tend to raise your game

-United Kingdom Government Digital Service [blog post](https://gds.blog.gov.uk/2017/09/04/the-benefits-of-coding-in-the-open/)
+UK Government Digital Service [blog post](https://gds.blog.gov.uk/2017/09/04/the-benefits-of-coding-in-the-open/)

 Note: